-Therefore tax paid on sale within state can be claimed against tax paid on sale outside state under the GST system.
+Therefore tax paid on sale within the state can be claimed against tax paid on sale outside the state under the GST system.
 The current tax system lacks this advantage.

 As a consumer you must know GST doesn’t only imply reducing of prices, there are some goods that may increase.
 These are tobacco goods, Commercial vehicles such as trucks, mobile phone calls may get costlier as service tax will go up, textile and branded jewelry may become costlier!

 But on the brighter side, prices of entry-level cars, two-wheelers, SUVs, car batteries, paint, and cement are likely to fall, even movie ticket prices likely to fall as entertainment tax will come down and lastly electronic items like fans, lighting, water heaters, air coolers, etc. may get cheaper.